hugoabernier/react-versiondisplay/README.md

-## react-versiondisplay
+## Version Display

-This is where you include your WebPart documentation.
+This web part demonstrates how to include the version number inside your web parts.

 ### Building the code